-What Exactly is a Mississippi Realtor and What Does a Realtor Do?
+What Exactly is a Jackson, MS Real Estate Agent and What Do They Do?

 A realtor works as a real estate professional and is a member of the National Association of Realtors (NAR).
 This professional organization is federally registered and membership requires that the individual promises to abide by its code of professional and ethical standards.
-In order for someone to call themselves a realtor in Mississippi, they must join the local chapter of the NAR.
+In order for someone to call themselves a real estate agent in Jackson, MS, they must join the local chapter of the NAR.
 The use of the term realtor is regulated by the NAR and if a someone is not a member or not in good standing, they are not allowed to call themselves a realtor.

 What Does a Realtor Do?

 A Mississippi realtor helps people either buy or sell a property.
 A listing agent helps to sell a property and a buyer’s agent helps the client purchase a property.
 Realtors know the local laws applicable to buying and selling property.
-They help to price properties and give advice for improvements before selling, and also help clients find potential properties to tour.
+They help to price Jackson, MS properties and give home selling tips, and also help clients find potential properties to tour.
 Realtors also understand how to negotiate and how to fill out and submit all applicable paperwork.

 What are the Differences Between Realtors and Real Estate Agents?